United Nations Security Council Resolution 1891

 United Nations Security Council Resolution 1891 was unanimously adopted on 13 October 2009.

 Resolution

-Stressing its continuing commitment to peace throughout Sudan, including the still-violent Western Darfur region, the Security Council this morning extended the mandate of the Panel of Experts that helps monitor the arms embargo and sanctions on those who impede peace in the country, for the year ending 15 October 2010.
+The resolution stressed the Security Council's continuing commitment to peace throughout Sudan, including the still-violent Western Darfur region.
+It extended the mandate of the Panel of Experts, which helped monitor the arms embargo and sanctions on those impeding peace in the country, until 15 October 2010.

-Through the unanimous adoption of resolution 1891 (2009), the Council also urged all States and other interested parties to supply any information at their disposal on the implementation of the embargo and the sanctions, which includes a travel ban and asset freeze on targeted individuals and organizations.
+Through the resolution, the Council also urged all states and other interested parties to supply information on the implementation of the embargo and the sanctions, which included a travel ban and asset freeze on targeted individuals and organizations.
 It requested the Panel to coordinate its activities with the operations of the African Union-United Nations Hybrid Operation in Darfur (UNAMID) and to assess progress towards removing impediments to the political process, threats to stability and violations of Security Council resolutions.